Paschal troparion: Usage

 In Finland, the Orthodox Church of Finland is a minority church.
-However, the Orthodox Easter night has, for many decades, been broadcast annually on radio and television, and thus the troparion has gradually become well known to non-Orthodox Finns.
-In 1986, the Evangelical Lutheran Church of Finland—the largest religious denomination in the country—included the troparion in its revised official hymn book, where it is hymn number 90, as an Easter hymn.
+However, the Orthodox Easter Vigil has been broadcast on radio and television for decades, and so the troparion gradually became well-known to non-Orthodox Finns.
+In 1986, the Evangelical Lutheran Church of Finland – the largest religious denomination in the country — added the troparion to its revised official hymnal, where it is hymn number 90, used for Easter.
 It is recommended to be sung three times in succession.

+At Pope Francis' funeral, after the Litany of the Saints, the patriarchs, archbishops, and metropolitans of the Eastern Catholic Churches stood beside the coffin of Pope Francis for the Supplicatio Ecclesiae Orientalium (formerly known as the Officio Defectorum in Byzantine liturgy).
+After thrice chanting the Paschal troparion and chanting prayers, one of the patriarchs censed the coffin.
+This ritual was also performed at the funeral of Pope John Paul II.